 But, like all things in life, there’s upsides and downsides when it comes to working for yourself.

 As an accountant, I’m fortunate that tax returns – something which most self-employed people naturally dread – are something I can complete with ease.
-In fact, I even created a guide on it to help you too!

 But, that doesn’t mean everything else is always smooth sailing.

 As anyone else who is self-employed will understand, there’s plenty of challenges that come with running your own ship, especially when you are just starting out.

 Casting my mind back to when I started working for myself back in 2009, here are 7 things I wish someone had told me before I became self-employed.
 In no particular order…